G.E.T. Guidebook

 The GET's 40+ mile tour of the Continental Divide Trail across the Black Range reaches its conclusion in this segment, as the two routes part ways, bound for different destinations.
 The CDT nearly reaches the northern limit of the Black Range here and, running out of both mountain and Forest Service land, is soon forced westward where it remains with an increasingly arid Divide - BLM country - skirting the southern bounds of the vast Plains of San Agustin.
 Instead, the GET ventures easterly out of the Black Range, journeying by and by toward more well-watered country along Alamosa Creek and the San Mateo Mountains ahead along our route.
 That initial descent from the Continental Divide serves to conclude this segment; it also represents one of the more sustained descents in a number of miles (or rather, sustained climbs, more to the point for westbound hikers in search of the Divide).
 Otherwise, this segment is a mostly mellow walk, on par with the latter portion of Segment 24.

 Eastbound hikers, trending north of late, will find more good tread along the CDT in this segment contouring at or near the physical Divide, more peek-a-boo far-flung views through the ponderosa pines, more remote walking and solitude, and yes... more potential drinking water concerns as well.
-Adobe Spring - over 11 miles in from the trailhead, and upwards of a half mile off-route - is a fine source in a bedrock drainage but may not be reliable in drier times.
+Adobe Spring - 11 miles in from the trailhead, and upwards of a half mile off-route - is a fine source in a bedrock drainage but is not reliable in drier times.
 It's certainly a better option than Dry Time Tank farther along, which wasn't named for its resiliency so much as its Achilles' heel: it sometimes goes dry*.
 And as a former stock impoundment of sorts, now watering more elk than cows, it's typically quite silty whenever it does happen to be wet. (*The author, hiking in the fall, has actually never seen either of these two sources dry, but a trio of reports from spring '09 indicated no water at either location by late April, so perhaps summer rains are more beneficial than melting snowpack in this area.)
 The good news for thirsty hikers is that a solar well feeding a large metal tank is located just beyond segment's end.
-(It's located in Segment 27 near the start, and is also the first of several likely developed sources in that segment.)
+(This is in addition to several likely developed sources ahead in Segment 27.)
 Westbounders: check the weather.
 If it's been dry for some time, consider camping within reach of one of Segment 27's sources, then tanking up; it's a long uphill push to the Divide and the walking may well prove droughty up there.

 ROUTE DETAILS

-From the large CDT trailhead half a mile west of the physical Divide along NM 59, walk north across the highway to find good CDT singletrack, which heads leisurely across a ponderosa-pine-dotted meadow.
+From the large CDT trailhead half a mile west of the physical Divide along NM 59, walk north across the highway to find a continuation of CDT singletrack, which heads leisurely across a ponderosa-pine-dotted meadow.
 The trail then bends east, winding gently up along a shady north-facing slope, then leveling out as it crests the broad Divide.
-Singletrack ends at a junction with a 2-track road at 0.8 (waypoint 756), onto which the CDT route turns left (northeast).
+Singletrack ends at a junction with a 2-track road at 0.7 (waypoint 26020), onto which the CDT route turns left (northeast).
 (Westbounders, following the 2-track, look carefully for a pair of small cairns flanking the trail where singletrack discretely diverges right off of the road.
 If you reach a car camping spot at right along the 2-track, you missed the turnoff.)
 At the Divide, a dirt road forms a loop on the north side of the highway.

-As the trail descends northeast from point 8215 (waypoint 766 or thereabouts) plan to drop into the next drainage, which the trail skirts the head of (11.4; waypoint 765 or thereabouts), and detour west cross-country in search of Adobe Spring.
-The spring is located near the intersection with the next main drainage to the north; if no pools are noted in the bedrocky drainage just by the junction, head down-canyon a bit farther in search of any wet spots or flow, especially at a 10-foot pour-off which is probably the official spring source.
+As the trail descends northeast from point 8215 plan to drop into the next drainage, which the trail skirts the head of (11.1; waypoint 26100 or thereabouts), and detour west cross-country in search of Adobe Spring.
+The spring is located near the intersection with the next main drainage to the north; if no pools are noted in the bedrocky drainage just by the junction, head down-canyon a bit farther in search of any wet spots or flow (but probably none beyond a 10-foot pour-off you'll eventually encounter).
 To return to the CDT/GET, you can cut off a half mile of the main route, shortening the detour, by walking up the other drainage, then leaving it within a few tenths of a mile, x-c north to a paralleling 4WD road.
 Follow the road east to find the trail at our familiar fenceline atop the Divide.
-(Westbounders, to visit Adobe Spring keep right (west) on the 4WD road where the CDT continues south as singletrack by the fenceline at 11.9.
+(Westbounders, to visit Adobe Spring keep right (west) on the 4WD road where the CDT continues south as singletrack by the fenceline at 11.7.
 As the drainage just south draws nearer to the road, head x-c into it and continue west to the junction with the next drainage south.
 Look for pools here or below, then return to the Divide via the other drainage.)

 The vague-ish trail continues east in wide open forest, but occasional cairns guide the way.
-Ascending a bit, the trail bends briefly south to begin a short section of switchbacks up a steeper slope, with good tread.
-The switchbacks terminate at another wire fenceline, (around waypoint 733) where the CDT / GET turns left (east) along its swath, ascending the fall line gradient to the top of the rise.
-Here (15.3, waypoint 774) a prominent cairn marks the point of eastbound hikers' departure from the CDT; the CDT turns left (north) while we continue east with the fenceline corridor, which is known here as Trail 60, though is unsigned throughout.
-(Westbounders, from the cairned junction with the CDT at 15.3, continue west with the fenceline swath downhill and look for trail tread soon departing at right, where the CDT / GET begins a switchbacking descent toward Dry Time Tank environs.)
+Ascending a bit, the trail bends briefly south to begin a short section of switchbacks up a steeper slope, with better tread.
+The switchbacks terminate at another wire fenceline, where the CDT / GET turns left (east) along its swath, ascending the fall line gradient to the top of the rise.
+Here (15.4, waypoint 26140) a prominent cairn marks the point of eastbound hikers' departure from the CDT; the CDT turns left (north) while we continue east with the fenceline corridor, which is known here as Trail 60, though is unsigned throughout.
+(Westbounders, from the cairned junction with the CDT at 15.4, continue west with the fenceline swath downhill and look for trail tread soon departing at right, where the CDT / GET begins a switchbacking descent toward Dry Time Tank environs.)

-Trail 60 is virtually treadless, but easy going enough, as it follows the north side of the fenceline eastbound to a saddle then over another rise.
-At the next saddle the fenceline jogs left with an open gate at the jog; keep straight, such that the fenceline is now on your left as you follow its south side.
-(Westbounders, continue straight at the fenceline jog, such that the fenceline is now on your left instead of your right.
+Trail 60 is often virtually treadless, but easy going enough, as it follows the north side of the fenceline eastbound to a saddle then over another rise.
+Stay north of the fence, ignoring any openings in it, until you reach the next full-fledged saddle, at around 16.6.
+Here the fenceline is offset to the left with an open gate at the jog; keep straight, such that the fenceline is now on your left as you follow its south side.
+(Westbounders, continue straight at the fenceline jog at 16.6, such that the fenceline is now on your left instead of your right.
 Keep to the same side all the way to the CDT junction.)

 Segment 25